 Power supply system

-To supply robot components like a control modules or motors two lithium-polymer (li-poly) batteries were used (each has three cells).
-That kind of batteries have a very high discharge currents.
+To supply robot components like control modules or motors two lithium-polymer (li-poly) batteries were used (each has three cells).
+That kind of battery has very high discharge currents.
 The acceptable level of voltage is between 9.3 V and 12.6 V.

 Power supply module

-The robot is equipped with dedicated power supply unit.
-It supplies other components of robot and protects batteries.
+The robot is equipped with a dedicated power supply unit.
+It supplies other components of the robot and protects batteries.
 The impulse inverters were used to provide 5 V and 3.3 V for robot modules.
-Moreover, the power supply module has auxiliary power line for stand by mode and batteries charging monitoring.
-This line uses linear stabilizator.
+Moreover, the power supply module has an auxiliary power line for stand-by mode and battery charging monitoring.

-A hardware architecture of robot was designed to allows implement localization methods and other methods which will be developed in future.
+The hardware architecture of the robot was designed to implement localization approaches and other methods which will be developed in the future.
 The robot hardware consists of three parts: